hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_9_Cyclic_Generation.md

 - Adding a lock to map and add a key at midpoint.

 Our main goal is keeping the player engaged.
 We can use a lot of different patterns to achieve this goal.

+### Implementation

+Graph transformation and model-driven engineering are powerful methods, but to make them work in the way we wanted, we still had to add a couple of things.

+The most important addition to the graph transformation rules are the attributes attached to nodes and edges in the graph.

+### Aside: Lock and Key Attributes

+Locks could be permanent, reversible, temporary, or collapsing.

+- Permanent: A door remains unlocked forever.
+- Temporary: Unlocked for a short period of time.
+- Reversible: A door can be locked and unlocked multiple times.
+- Collapsing: Collapses after use.

+Locks might be valves or asymmetrical.

+- Valve: Locks allow you to cross only in one direction.
+- Asymmetrical: Opened from one direction.

+Locks and keys can be safe or unsafe.

+- Safe: A safe lock always has a solution.
+- Unsafe: An unsafe lock might not have a solution.

+Keys can be single purpose or multipurpose.

+- Single purpose: A key can only open one lock.
+- Multipurpose: A key can open multiple locks, it can be a multipurpose item.

+Keys might be consumed or persistent.

+- Consumed: A key is consumed after use.
+Consumed keys tend to be less safe.
+- Persistent: A key is not consumed after use.
+Persistent keys tend to be more safe.

+### Discussion

+Cycles are very useful, most people prefer a walk or hike that not involve any backtracking.